Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      -

    * - Automated search
-     - A search from a discovery layer or similar technology where multiple Databases are searched simultaneously with a single query from the user interface.
-The end user is not responsible for selecting which Databases are being searched.
+     - A search from a host site or discovery service where multiple databases are searched simultaneously with a single query from the user interface and the end user does not have the option of selecting the databases being searched.
 Usage of this nature is reported as Searches_Automated.

-       A Search run repeatedly (i.e. daily or weekly) by a script or automated process.
+       A search run repeatedly (e.g. daily or weekly) by a script or automated process.
 Usage of this nature must not be included in COUNTER reports.
      -

    * - Automated search agent